Diatom33/visual_prompting/README.md

 # Visual Prompting
-This is the official implementation of the paper [Exploring Visual Prompts for Adapting Large-Scale Models](https://arxiv.org/abs/2203.17274).
+This is my partially debugged and somewhat customized version of the official implementation of the paper [Exploring Visual Prompts for Adapting Large-Scale Models](https://arxiv.org/abs/2203.17274).
+This is mostly for use in my other project found [here](https://github.com/Diatom33/perturbation-internalization), but I might do multiple things with this.

 ![](./figures/clip_vs_vision.png)